When you notice that your car is making a new noise, do you drive directly to the mechanic or leave it for a few weeks to see if it goes away?

 So, how do you learn how to communicate your hurts and frustrations early and often so that when you do disrupt the harmony phase, it is a positive experience?

 If you want to get out of the cycle and spend more time loving and less time fighting, make sure you sign up today.
-Why not make this Spring season a season of clearing out the conflict, even a fresh slate.
+Why not make this new year a year of clearing out the conflict, even a fresh slate.

 Great communication is the foundation of any marriage … Conflict, disagreements, frustrations, and hurt are a natural part of any relationship.
 Developing communication skills and a shared framework for conflict can help you thrive as a couple for the years to come.